kalekundert/wellmap/README.rst

 ``[block.WxH.A1]``
    Define conditions for a block of wells W columns wide, H rows tall, and with the given well ("A1" in the example above) in the top-left corner.
+You can specify multiple blocks at once, e.g. ``[block.2x2.'A1,C3']`` would specify 2x2 blocks starting at A1 and C3.
+Note that the quotes are necessary because TOML doesn't allow unquoted keys to contain ",".

 ``[well.A1]``
   Define conditions for the specified well ("A1" in the example above).
+You can specify multiple wells at once, e.g. ``[well.'A1,A2']``.
+Note that the quotes are necessary because TOML doesn't allow unquoted keys to contain ",".

 Python API
 ==========